thecandlestick/silverbullet/website/TreeMap.md

 ## Destructor

-KC: Is pre-order or post-order traversal better for clearing all data?
+_DQ: Is pre-order or post-order traversal better for clearing all data?_

 [[examples/treemap-destructor]]